M7med7/M7med7/README.md

 # 💫 About Me:
 👋 Hey!
-I’m an IT student diving into the world of tech and AI.
+I’m an IT student diving into the world of tech, AI, and game development.
 I love solving problems, learning new things, and bringing creative ideas to life.

 ## 🌐 Socials: